buidl-labs/cryptoverse-twitter-bot/README.md

 ###To run locally
 1. `npm install`
-2. Run on Terminal test, to test screenshots.
+2. Run on Terminal `test` , to test screenshots.